- Travel and Places»

 Of course these are just several of the notable names dropped at MC3 over the years.
 Each year features tens upon tens of media and comic guests.

-With popularity comes an increase in cost to you, the fans, unfortunately but understandably.
+With popularity comes an increase in cost to us, the fans - unfortunate but understandable.
 Motor City Comic Con's entry prices have gone up with the years.
 While back in 1990 it's said that you could enter the con for as little as $4 a day or $7 for the whole weekend, things are a bit bigger and different now.
-Today, tickets range from a low $10.00 for a child to enter for one day, a whopping $35.00 for an adult on Saturday (Sunday and Friday pricing is slightly cheaper), or $70.00 for adult 3-day admission.
+Today, tickets range from a low $10.00 for a child to enter for one day, $40.00 for an adult on Saturday (Sunday and Friday pricing is slightly cheaper), or $75.00 for adult 3-day admission.

 Please Note: While I do try to update the information in this article from year to year, I am in no way affiliated with Motor City Comic Con and their prices are their own to change at any time.
 Always check their official website (linked below) for accurate, up-to-date information about the year's convention.